 |The Segment drivers A-H and the Decimal point are connected to a display in the pictured way.|

-The keyboards of all calculators based on the MK502X family consist of a x/y-matrix connected to the digit driver outputs D1-D11 and the keymatrix inputs KN and KO.
+The keyboards of all calculators based on the MK5020 Product Family consists of a x/y-matrix connected to the digit driver outputs D1-D11 and the keymatrix inputs KN and KO.
 In the fixed-point output format mode the position of the decimal point is selected with the KP input.
 The Constant/Chain switch is connected between D10-KQ.
 The √x function requires one additional diode between D4-KQ and two diodes between its switch and D6-KO and D7-KO.

-Calculators based on the MK502X use normally LED displays.
+Calculators based on the MK502o use normally LED displays.
 Texas Instruments introduced together with their calculator chips two pre-configured LED-modules (DIS40, DIS95) based on the TIL360 arrays, the corresponding segment drivers (SN75491) and digit drivers (SN75492).
-Most designs make use of these parts.
+Many designs make use of these or similar components.